CEO of BlitzMetrics

 About This Episode

-We’re starting off The Content Coalition with an amazing guest for episode 001: Dennis Yu!
+Dennis Yu is the amazing first guest for The Content Coalition!
 Dennis is the Chief Executive Officer of BlitzMetrics – a digital marketing company which partners with schools to train young adults.

 Dennis’s program has managed ad campaigns for enterprise clients like the Golden State Warriors, Nike, and Ashley Furniture.
 When it comes to getting content seen, him and his team are the pros.
 Not to mention … Dennis co-authored “Facebook Nation” – a textbook taught in over 700 colleges and universities.